 Step 5: Arushi loves piano.
 She wrote a Python programme which would convert the frequency data into specific musical notes.

-Step 6: She took the Hazard Scale values from Artash, multiplied them with minus hundred to bring them into audible frequency range.
-She then used her programme to come up with musical notes corresponding to the values.
+Step 6: She took the Hazard Scale values from Artash, multiplied them with a minus hundred to bring them into an audible frequency range.
+She then used her program to come up with musical notes corresponding to the values.

 Step 7: Vikas and Arushi built a physical display over an old gramophone record (appropriately titled the Golden Record) using LED light strips, relays and Arduino.
 Arushi wired the relays and LED lights.